 Arts help in the emotional stability of the child as the child learns to express its emotions.
 It gives the child more confidence to share what it feels.
 Art therapy in the form of dancing has an impact on the physical development of the child.
 Dancing stretches the body muscles making the child much more active and enthusiastic.
-Even little things like drawing and colouring help the child gain conscious control over its muscles.
+Even little things like drawing and coloring help the child gain conscious control over its muscles.

-Art Therapy Techniques for Children
+Art Therapy techniques for children

-A lot of children suffers from trauma which keeps them confined in the event occurred to them.
+A lot of children suffer from trauma which keeps them confined in the event that occurred to them.
 They are usually non-verbal about what happened to them.
 To help them overcome the nightmares and flashbacks they are going through, art therapy was introduced which is a non-verbal form of expression.
 Different methods and techniques are implemented in art therapy, some of them includes:

 A simple thing that parents can do to improve the social skill of their child is by giving them a project like preparing a dance on a song they like, learning and acting on a poem and then performing it in front of the family and friends.
-Little things like these have so much effect by giving minimum efforts.
+Little things like these have so much effect by giving minimum effort.

 - Paper art

-Paper art gives child relaxation.
+Paper art gives children relaxation.
 They forget their traumas for a while and get deeply submerged in the project they have been given.
 Paper art is useful in helping them express their feelings for others especially when a child is non-expressive with its parents.
 They can make several two-dimensional objects attached to a letter with the message they are shy to convey verbally.

 Parents can play their part by providing the child with a safe environment along with a number of other kids.
 The child feels a sense of control and empowerment with these projects.